AdrianMartinezCodes/GameProject/README.md

 ## Purpose
 Purpose of this game is to practice my programming skills.
 It uses the LibGDX library(OpenGL)for GUI support.
 However, everything else will be coded by me.

 Currently working on player/mob animation.
-Next: Procedual generation
+Next: Controlling the character and random walks for mobs

 ## Checklist